GHaaAPT/mullvadvpn-apt/README.md

 # mullvadvpn-apt
-Unofficial APT repository for [MullvadVPN](https://github.com/mullvad/mullvadvpn-app) that will check for updates daily
+Unofficial APT repository for [MullvadVPN](https://github.com/mullvad/mullvadvpn-app) that will check for updates regularly

 EZ update your Mullvad VPN Debian/Ubuntu client